cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/4-game-wager.md

 ## Interact via the CLI

-With the tests done, see what happens at the command-line.
+With the tests done, see what happens at the command line.
 All there is to check at this stage is that the wager field appears where expected.

-After restarting Ignite CLI, how much do Alice and Bob have to start with?
+After restarting the Ignite CLI, how much do Alice and Bob have to start with?

 <CodeGroup>